BMAT is a two-hour admissions test that assesses a combination of aptitude and knowledge. It tests a broad range of skills across three sections:

 Some people choose not to apply to BMAT unis because they want to focus on UCAT only – but others understand that by doing both tests, you’ll be able to apply to a wider variety of Medical Schools, allowing you to be more strategic with your UCAS choices.

-Seven UK universities require the BMAT.
+Six UK universities currently require the BMAT.
 Discover which ones – and how they’ll use your BMAT score – in our guide to BMAT universities.

-For section 1 and 2, you’ll get a score (to one decimal place) on a nine-point scale.
+For sections 1 and 2, you’ll get a score (to one decimal place) on a nine-point scale.

 Section 3 is scored very differently: your quality of content will be scored on a scale from one to five, and your quality of English will be scored on a scale from A to E.